FredrikAugust/FredrikAugust/README.md

-🎓 I’m currently done studying informatics at NTNU Trondheim
+🎓 I have a BSc in Informatics from NTNU Trondheim

-🔭 I’m currently working on migrating web services and network infrastructure to Azure
+🔭 I’m currently working on developing APIs in Kotlin and Spring Boot

-🌱 I’m currently learning either Go, Rust or Haskell
+🌱 I’m currently learning Clean Architecture and software architecture patterns

-👯 I’m looking to collaborate on fullstack web projects

 💬 Ask me about functional programming and Azure